 Think of every step you take as a small win.
 In a 2011 study published in the journal International Journal of Behavioral Nutrition and Physical Activity, researchers found that taking a 5-minute walking break every hour could burn 660 calories per week.

-In fact, some of the biggest celeb trainers, such as Harley Pasternak, are best known for focusing on daily steps as a foundation for health and fat loss.
+Some of the most prominent celeb trainers, such as Harley Pasternak, are best known for focusing on daily steps as a foundation for health and fat loss.
 Pasternak sets a goal of 12,000 steps per day for his A-list clientele, which is a whos-who ranging from Ariana Grande and Lady Gaga to LL Cool J and Adam Levine.

 Proven Health Benefits of Walking

-The health benefits of walking should not be understated, and research shows that it is undeniably good for you.
+The health benefits of walking should not be understated, and research shows that they are undeniably beneficial.

 New research from the Netherlands compared several types of exercise and movement (and lack thereof) on health markers.
 You’ll know “health markers” as the “under-the-hood” breakdown of how your body feels and whether you’re healthy.